duress-to-kill/keyhound/README.md

 ## Setup
 Keyhound is pretty simple.
 It has just a few expectations.

 Mostly, it assumes that you have a directory where you collect all your SSH public keys, and you use something (like git, or rsync) to sync a local copy of this directory to each host where you want to use keyhound.
+I've populated pubkeys/ with some dummy keys for testing.
+All of the corresponding private keys were immediately deleted, so the pubkeys are harmless.
+Of course, it would be immensely irresponsible of you to trust me about that, but you can specify a dummy authorized_keys file for testing purposes.

 It also assumes your pubkeys follow the general naming scheme of "id_rsa.pub.name", where "name" corresponds to a string that appears in the key's comment (this normally defaults to "username@host", according to wherever the key was initially created).
 In my environment, "name" is equivalent to the name of the host that that public key is associated with.